matrix-org/synapse/docs/specification.rst

   - ``hidden`` : TODO.
 Behaves as offline, but allows the user to see the client state anyway and generally interact with client features.

-This basic ``state`` field applies to the user as a whole, regardless of how many client devices they have connected.
+This basic ``presence`` field applies to the user as a whole, regardless of how many client devices they have connected.
 The home server should synchronise this status choice among multiple devices to ensure the user gets a consistent experience.

 Idle Time
 ---------
-As well as the basic ``state`` field, the presence information can also show a sense of an "idle timer".
+As well as the basic ``presence`` field, the presence information can also show a sense of an "idle timer".
 This should be maintained individually by the user's clients, and the home server can take the highest reported time as that to report.
 When a user is offline, the home server can still report when the user was last seen online.

 Transmission
 ------------